-This holiday was introduced in Japan in 1936, with the influence of the West and with the help of the chocolate industry.
-Around 1960 came the famous tradition of giving chocolate to a loved one.
-And who does that?
-It's not the men!
-On February 14th, thousands of women prepare their chocolates to give not only loved ones, but to anyone who is part of her life.
+In the 1960s, the famous tradition of giving chocolate to the loved one emerged.
+And who does it?
+It's not men!
+On February 14th, thousands of women prepare their chocolates to give not only to loved ones, but to anyone who is part of their lives.

-- 義理 チョコ (Giri choco): It's mandatory chocolate.
-The term “Giri” means “obligation", therefore, these types of chocolates have no romantic association.
+- 義理 チョコ (Giri choco): It's the must-have chocolate.
+The term “Giri” means “obligation”, so these types of chocolates do not have any romantic associations.
 They are intended for friends, co-workers, bosses, people with whom you have a social connection;

-- 友チョコ (Tomo choco): This is the chocolate given to friends or close friends, to show affection and friendship;
+- 友チョコ (Tomo choco): This is the chocolate given to close friends, to show affection and friendship;

-- ファミリーチョコ (Family Choco): As the name says, they are chocolates to give to family members, husband, parents, cousins, etc;
+- ファミリーチョコ (Family Choco): As the name implies, they are chocolates for gifting family members, husband, parents, cousins and others;

 - 逆チョコ (Gyaku choco): It is not common, but it refers to the act of exchanging chocolates between men and women;